samsalisbury/psyringe/README.md

 ### Concurrent and lazy

 Value graphs are populated recursively, and concurrently where the structure allows.
-For example, in the following code, both `NewRay` and `NewComb` will be run simultaneously when running `psyringe.Inject` since neither depends on the other.
-However `NewWhat` will not be run, since `NeedsWidget` does not have a `What` field.
+For example, in the following code, both `NewLaser` and `NewCog` will be run simultaneously when running `psyringe.Inject` since neither depends on the other.
+However `NewBanana` will not be run, since `FlyingSaucer` does not have any transitive dependency on it.

 ```go
 func NewLaser() Laser                 { return Laser{} }